InternetStalker/function_measurer/README.md

 Let's examine using of this package on little example:

-`from measurer import setTesting testingFunctions = [] @setTesting(2, 2, testingFunctions = testingFunctions) def summ(a: int, b: int): return a + b`
+`from measurer import setTesting @setTesting(2, 2) def summ(a: int, b: int): return a + b`

-We create list named testingFunctions.
 We have function and we want to test it.
 We use decorator setTesting for it.
-Two first arguments gives to summ.
-Key word argument testingFunctions takes list that has the same name.
+Arguments given to setTesting passes to summ.

 Let's save this file with name `sample.py`.
 After that we open powerShell or cmd and enter this command into the shell: